playa77/twitchy/README.md

 - Recommended channels you don't care about
 - Your browser's 47 other tabs slowing everything down

 This is for the focused multitasker.
-The person with code on three monitors and a stream on the fourth.
+The person with code on rwo monitors and a stream on the third.
 The minimalist who respects their system resources.

 ## Technical Notes